LewisAJones/palaeorotate/README.md

 - GOLONKA
 - PALEOMAP

-The package also contains an uncertainty file for the 1&deg; x 1&deg; spatial grid which provides the palaeolongitudinal and palaeolatitudinal range from all reconstruction files for each cell and timestep.
+The package also contains an uncertainty file for the 1&deg; x 1&deg; spatial grid, which provides the palaeolongitudinal and palaeolatitudinal range from all reconstruction files, for each cell and timestep.

 ## Installation